indeedeng/imhotep/docs/troubleshooting.md

 This section highlights file upload and query errors and their workarounds.

+##AWS Stack Management

+###I can't delete my stack
+If you encounter an error when you try to delete your stack, delete the contents of the S3 cache bucket and then try to delete the stack again.
+The S3 cache bucket is created automatically as part of setup and is located in **S3** in the AWS Management Console.

 ##File Upload Errors

 ###I don't see my dataset in the client